pypr23/project-1-autograder-testing-data/README.md

 Note that all submissions have been manually marked, and in particular where autograder tests have failed, this has been checked by markers, and corrected where autograder penalties were excessive.

+Where possible, functions from previous questions were substituted for model solutions to test a later function; for example, in all functions where `tally_preferences()` was required, a model solution for `tally_preferences()` was used, to ensure that students were not penalised further if they had made a mistake with their `tally_preferences()` function.

 ## Expected results

 ### Task 1